oliyh/stardev-feedback/README.md

 ## Issues

+### Common issues

+#### My page says "This record has been archived"
+There was an issue reading your profile from Github which made it appear that your Github account had been deleted.
+Press the "Re-sync" link at the bottom of the page and you will be able to request a re-sync of your profile which should resolve the issue.

+### Other issues

 If you find something that seems wrong please tell me about it by [creating an issue](https://github.com/oliyh/stardev-feedback/issues/new).
 Including links to stardev/github or screenshots will really help me diagnose it.

 ## Feature requests